AlecThomson/fitscube/README.md

 Combine FITS images into a cube.

 Current assumptions:
+- Images are passed in frequency order
 - All files have the same WCS
 - All files have the same shape / pixel grid
 - Frequency is either a WCS axis or in the REFFREQ header keyword
+- All the relevant information is in the first header of the first image

 ## Installation